 Using the wireless connection in the library is easy.
 First time users must register at the Reference Desk.
 Then just turn on your laptop or other wireless device and launch a browser window.
 As soon as you attempt to access a website, a login window will appear, asking you to enter the library's network.
 Then, you will be prompted to enter your library card number and PIN.
 Please read and accept our Internet access policy, and you are ready to access the Internet, send/receive email, etc.

-Library staff is not trained to configure users’ computing devices or install any devices or software.
+Library staff are not trained to configure users’ computing devices or install any devices or software.
 Library staff are not able to provide technical support.
 If you need assistance, please contact the manufacturer of the device or software.

 - Anti-virus, security, privacy protection is the sole responsibility of the user.